Fiserv/exchange/docs/getting-started/getting-started-maintenance-reserves-add.md

 <!-- theme: info -->
 >**POST** `/maintenance`

-Once the case has been updated with the settings for the Reserve, it must be submit using the `maintenance_reference` Once submit, a `"maintenance_status"`: "Completed" means the maintenance is complete.
+Once the case has been updated with the settings for the Reserve, it must be submit using the `maintenance_reference`.
+Once submit, a `"maintenance_status"`: "Completed" means the maintenance is complete, and reserve added.

 ```json
 {